Taxus brevifolia: Toxicity

-Many parts of yews are poisonous and can be fatal if eaten, including the seed which should not even be chewed.
+Many parts of yews are poisonous and can be fatal if eaten, including the seed, which should not even be chewed.
+Ingestion of the Pacific yew can result in complex cardiac arrhythmia and hemodynamic instability.

 Uses

 Traditionally, the resilient and rot-resistant wood was used by Native Americans to make tools, bows (backed with sinew), arrows, and canoe paddles.
 Other purposes for yew included making harpoons, fishhooks, wedges, clubs, spoons, drums, snowshoes, and arrowheads.
-The foliage and bark was used for medicinal purposes.
+The foliage and bark were used for medicinal purposes.
 Members of the Pit River Tribe would sell this plant to the Ukiah.
 The Concow tribe calls the tree yōl'-kō (Konkow language).

-Modern-day longbow makers report that a very small percentage of yew trees are of a grain suitable for their craft.
+Modern-day longbow makers report that a tiny percentage of yew trees are of a grain suitable for their craft.
 The Japanese have used the wood for decorative purposes, and the Taiwanese have valued it as well.

 The juicy red cup around the seed seems to be edible (but not the toxic seed within), with a mild cherry jello-like flavour.
-The berry is said to have a sweet taste but slimy texture, while the leaves, bark and seed are extremely poisonous and should not be consumed.
+The berry is said to have a sweet taste but slimy texture, while the leaves, bark, and seed are extremely poisonous and should not be consumed.

 The chemotherapy drug paclitaxel (taxol), used in breast, ovarian, and lung cancer treatment, can be derived from T. brevifolia and other species of yew.
-As it was already becoming scarce when its chemotherapeutic potential was realized around the 1990s, the Pacific yew was never commercially harvested from its habitat at a large scale; the widespread use of the paclitaxel was enabled circa 2003 when a semi-synthetic pathway was developed from extracts of cultivated yews of other species.
+As it was already becoming scarce when its chemotherapeutic potential was realized around the 1990s, the Pacific yew was never commercially harvested from its habitat at a large scale; the widespread use of paclitaxel was enabled circa 2003 when a semi-synthetic pathway was developed from extracts of cultivated yews of other species.